 This section is heavily rule-based and will involve outside class time to practice questions in the problem set.
 Do not be misled by the light reading!
-Mastery of this material is needed both for the bar exam and for students interested in oil and gas careers.
+Mastery of this material is needed both for the bar exam and for students interested in practicing real estate, wills and trusts, or oil and gas.